Understanding the Predicate Offences to prevent money laundering

 What is a Predicate Offence? – Predicate Offence Meaning with an Example

-Predicate offences are those crimes that are a part of the web of crimes that ultimately lead to financial crimes, such as Money Laundering (ML) and Terrorism Financing (TF).
-For example, illicit funds derived from predicate offences such as tax evasion or corruption are converted into legitimate income through the financial crime of Money Laundering.
+Predicate Offences are the primary crimes that generate illicit funds, which can be used in financial crimes such as Money Laundering (ML) and Terrorism financing (TF).
+For example, proceeds of predicate crimes such as tax evasion or corruption are converted into legitimate income through Money Laundering.

 What is a Predicate Offence in Money Laundering?